openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 More importantly, OpenVINO Runtime API 2.0 does not assume any default layouts, as Inference Engine did.
 For example, both `{ 1, 224, 224, 3 }` and `{ 1, 3, 224, 224 }` shapes are supposed to be in the `NCHW` layout, while only the latter is.
 Therefore, some preprocessing capabilities in the API require layouts to be set explicitly.
 To learn how to do it, refer to the [Layout overview](../layout_overview.md).
 For example, to perform image scaling by partial dimensions `H` and `W`, preprocessing needs to know what dimensions `H` and `W` are.

-> **NOTE**: Use Model Optimizer preprocessing capabilities to insert preprocessing operations in you model for optimization.
-This way, the application does not need to read the model and set preprocessing repeatedly.
+> **NOTE**: Use Model Optimizer preprocessing capabilities to insert preprocessing operations in your model for optimization.
+Thus, the application does not need to read the model and set preprocessing repeatedly.
 You can use the [model caching feature](../Model_caching_overview.md) to improve the time-to-inference.

 The steps below demonstrate how to migrate preprocessing scenarios from Inference Engine API to OpenVINO Runtime API 2.0.
 The snippets assume we need to preprocess a model input with the `tensor_name` in Inference Engine API, using `operation_name` to address the data.